Superconductors

 the high-temperature superconductors (that's relatively high,

-not absolutely high—remember we're still well below minus 100 Celsius and
+not absolutely high—remember we're still at about minus 200 Celsius and

 is about 10 times cheaper to produce.
 A lot of applications that